Ashar086/Medicord/README.md

-# BrAIn MRI: Building a supportive ecosystem that enhances the healthcare experience for everyone involved.
+# Medicord: Building a supportive ecosystem that enhances the healthcare experience for everyone involved.

 As the founder of this innovative startup, I'm [Ibrohim Abdivokhidov](https://linkedin.com/in/abdibrokhim) thrilled to introduce a groundbreaking medical software solution that promises to revolutionize the way Brain MRI examinations are conducted, analyzed, and managed across the healthcare industry.
 Our product is designed to seamlessly integrate into the workflows of hospitals and clinics, enhancing the accuracy of diagnoses while fostering a supportive community among healthcare professionals and patients.